ArupAus/lunchtimepython/Session0/README.md

 Arup IT have set up a proxy to manage (and secure) internet traffic.
 We will need to add  the proxy settings to your system variables in order to use Visual Studio Code and Python.

-Here is a [script](https://raw.githubusercontent.com/ArupAus/lunchtimepython/2017/Session0/Resources/set_proxy.cmd),  `set_proxy.cmd` w will set the proxy for you.
+Here is a [script](https://github.com/ArupAus/lunchtimepython/blob/2017/Session0/Resources/set_proxy.cmd),  `set_proxy.cmd` will set the proxy for you.
 Right click on the page and save as set_proxy.cmd.
 Double click to run the script.
 If you have admin rights on you computer it should add the proxy settings to your system variables.

-If you get stuck let us know.
+**NOTE:** *Setting this proxy will cause all sort of problems when trying to work from home.
+You will have to work on the vpn or unset the proxy settings if you want to work from home.
+If this confuses you, skip this step and we will do it in Session 1.*

 ## Step 4: Install Python